 Finite Mathematics is the application of skills acquired in algebra to problems in economics, behavioral sciences and social science.
-Content includes systems of linear equations and inequalities, matrices, linear programming, set theory, counting techniques, probability theory, and mathematics of finance.
-Optional topics include game theory, Markov processes and graph theory.
+Course content includes systems of linear equations and inequalities, matrices, linear programming, set theory, counting techniques, probability theory, and mathematics of finance.